LogoHistorical Figure MBTI

 Ti — auxiliary

 Candide (1759) is Ti operating at its purest.
-Leibniz's philosophical optimism—the argument that this is the best of all possible worlds—is not refuted by sustained philosophical argument but by systematic narrative demonstration of its absurdity.
-Dr. Pangloss repeats his formula through earthquake, inquisition, rape, and slavery, and each repetition makes the formula more grotesque.
-Voltaire does not rebut optimism; he dissolves it by applying it faithfully to reality.
-This is Ti thinking: find the principle, follow it wherever it leads, and let the reductio ad absurdum do the work.
+Leibniz's optimism—this is the best of all possible worlds—is not refuted by philosophical argument but dissolved by systematic narrative demonstration.
+Dr. Pangloss repeats his formula through earthquake, inquisition, and slavery; each repetition makes it more grotesque.
+Voltaire does not rebut the principle; he follows it faithfully to reality and lets the reductio do the work.
+His campaign against the Church—“Écrasez l'infâme!”—was the same method applied to an institution: expose the gap between its professed values and its historical record, demolish the motivated reasoning that papers over the gap, and repeat until the audience cannot ignore the contradiction.

 Fe